Web strategy overview

 Retiring old sites

-When a department launches on the updated site, the old site will be retired and archived offline.
-URLs from the old sites will redirect to the same content on the updated site whenever possible.
+URLs from the old web pages will redirect to the same content on the updated web pages whenever possible.
 If a piece of content from the old site wasn’t included on the updated site, the user will be redirected to the department that owns it.